glavman/art-voice-agent-accelerator/README.md

 Step-by-step guide: `docs/DeploymentGuide.md`.

 ## **Load & Chaos Testing**
+Worried about the solution’s ability to scale under your application’s load?
+Here’s a guide to help you with horizontal scaling tests...

 Targets: **<500 ms STT→TTS • 1k+ concurrent calls • >99.5 % success** (WIP)